 Amy Roberts is a British oboist with a rich and varied career.
 She has recently featured as guest principal with BBC Symphony Orchestra, BBC Scottish Symphony Orchestra, Birmingham Contemporary Music Group and BBC National Orchestra of Wales and last year saw her perform all over Europe with the Gustav Mahler Jugendorchester.
 Other orchestras include Royal Liverpool Philharmonic Orchestra, London Philharmonic Orchestra, Mahler Chamber Orchestra, Hallé, BBC Philharmonic Orchestra, and Orchestra of the Age of Enlightenment.

 She is in demand as a soloist, chamber musician and baroque oboist having recently recorded the Villa Lobos Concerto Grosso and performed concertos by Albinoni, Haydn, Mozart, Bellini, Martinu and MacMillan.
-Her quintet "Moriarty Winds" perform across the UK in a variety of concert and educational contexts and are currently CAVATINA Fellows at the Royal Academy of Music.
+Her quintet "Moriarty Winds" perform across the UK in a variety of concert and educational contexts and were CAVATINA Fellows at the Royal Academy of Music.

 She recently graduated from The Royal Academy of Music where she received a 1st Class MA with Chris Cowie, Melanie Ragge and Ian Hardwick.
 Previously she studied on the prestigious Joint Course between the Royal Northern College of Music and the University of Manchester studying oboe with Jonathan Small and baroque oboe.
 She received a 1st from both institutions and won the 2015 RNCM Concerto Competition.
 Whilst at the Academy she also won the Evelyn Rothwell Oboe Prize, Janet Craxton Memorial Prize and Barry Grimaldi Prize.